-The cost of living is expected to rise further in Canada in 2023, continuing the trend from 2022.
+The economic environment remains challenging at the beginning of the forecast period.
 As a result, discounters will likely continue to benefit from increasing consumer demand for value products.

 Delivery: